niplav/site/considerations_on_cryonics.md

 I will consider LEV by assuming there will be a certain year after which the probability of death from aging is practically zero.

-I somewhat arbitrarily set this year to 2080<!--TODO: find some estimates of LEV-->, though many futurists seem more optimistic<!--TODO source-->:
+I somewhat arbitrarily set this year to 2080<!--TODO: find some estimates of LEV, maybe Metaculus?-->, though many futurists seem more optimistic<!--TODO source-->:

 	levyear=2080